Autoimmune hemolytic anemia: Causes

-Secondary AIHA can result from many other illnesses.
-Warm and cold type AIHA each have their own more common secondary causes.
-The most common causes of secondary warm-type AIHA include lymphoproliferative disorders (e.g., chronic lymphocytic leukemia, lymphoma) and other autoimmune disorders (e.g., systemic lupus erythematosus, rheumatoid arthritis, scleroderma, Crohn's disease, ulcerative colitis).
-Less common causes of warm-type AIHA include neoplasms other than lymphoid, and infection.
-Secondary warm type AIHA has been observed in cases of Covid-19.
+Secondary AIHA can result from many other illnesses usually the ones that also affect immune system.
+The most common causes of secondary AIHA include lymphoproliferative disorders (e.g., chronic lymphocytic leukemia, lymphoma), immune dysregulation disorders such as autoimmune lymphoproliferative syndrome (ALPS) and common variable immunodeficiency (CVID) and other autoimmune disorders (e.g., systemic lupus erythematosus, rheumatoid arthritis, scleroderma, Crohn's disease, ulcerative colitis), infections (as HIV, EBV, hepatitis, mycoplasma, viral pneumonia, and other respiratory infections) and drugs.
+Less common causes of warm-type AIHA include neoplasms other than lymphoid, and bone marrow / solid organ transplant.
+Secondary warm type AIHA has been observed in cases of COVID-19.
 Secondary cold type AIHA is also caused primarily by lymphoproliferative disorders but is also commonly caused by infection, especially by mycoplasma, viral pneumonia, infectious mononucleosis, and other respiratory infections.
 Less commonly, it can be caused by concomitant autoimmune disorders.

-Drug-induced AIHA, though rare, can be caused by a number of drugs, including α-methyldopa and penicillin.
+Drug-induced AIHA, though rare, can be caused by a number of drugs.
+More than 130 drugs have been implicated in causing AIHA.

 This is a type II immune response in which the drug binds to macromolecules on the surface of the RBCs and acts as an antigen.
 Antibodies are produced against the RBCs, which leads to complement activation.
 Complement fragments, such as C3a, C4a and C5a, activate granular leukocytes (e.g., neutrophils), while other components of the system (C6, C7, C8, C9) either can form the membrane attack complex (MAC) or can bind the antibody, aiding phagocytosis by macrophages (C3b).
 This is one type of "penicillin allergy".

 In about half of cases, the cause of autoimmune hemolytic anemia cannot be determined (idiopathic or primary).
 This condition can also be caused by or occur with another disorder (secondary) or rarely, occur following the use of certain drugs (such as penicillin) or after a person has a blood and marrow stem cell transplant.

 Secondary causes of autoimmune hemolytic anemia include: